-No, the search is designed to search for patterns when it comes to IDs, email, and phone numbers.
-You have to search using a complete application ID or candidate ID (ex.
-AP9999 or CABC).
+No, the search is designed to search for patterns regarding IDs, emails, and phone numbers.
+You must search using a complete application ID or candidate ID (ex., AP9999 or CABC).

-6. Can I search for partial email address or mobile number?
+6. Can I search for a partial email address or mobile number?

-No, the search is designed to search for patterns when it comes to IDs, email, and phone numbers.
+No, the search is designed to search for patterns regarding IDs, emails, and phone numbers.
 When searching for an email address, you need to include the complete email address.
-When searching for a mobile number, you need to include the “+” sign, country code, and phone number.
+When searching for a mobile number, you must include the “+” sign, country code, and phone number.

 7. When I use 'Scheduled At' to search for candidates, why don’t the results show candidates with calendar scheduled appointments?